AdobeDocs/commerce-merchant-services.en/help/live-search/indexing.md

 ### Full index

-When [!DNL Live Search] is configured and synchronized during onboarding, it can take up to eight hours to build the initial index.
+When [!DNL Live Search] is configured and synchronized during onboarding, it can take up to 30 minutes to build the initial index.
+Large catalogs may take a bit longer.
 The process begins after `cron` submits the feed and finishes running.

 The following events trigger a full sync and index build: